simov/grant/README.md

   `http(s)://mydomain.com/connect/[provider]/callback` where<br>
   - _provider_ is one of the above provider names
   - _mydomain.com_ is your site's domain name
-3. Set up your common server `callback` under the `server` key of your configuration.
+3. Under the `server` key of your configuration
+  - `host` - set up host to match the one used in your app's redirect url
+  - `protocol` - set up protocol to match the one used in your app's redirect url
+  - `callback` - set a common callback route to use on your server.
 This is the final callback when the OAuth flow is complete.
-Grant will redirect you to it after hitting the `/connect/[provider]/callback` specified for your app, therefore this _callback_ should be something different than the _[reserved routes][routes] for Grant_
+Grant will redirect you to it after hitting the `http(s)://mydomain.com/connect/[provider]/callback` specified for your OAuth app.
+Therefore the `callback` value should be something different than the [reserved routes][routes] for Grant
-4. Optionally you can override the end _callback_ for each provider individually, take a look at the _[configuration][configuration] data structure_
+4. Set any other provider specific configuration options under that provider key name.
+For example choose some `scope` to request from the user, and set specific `callback` route on your server to handle the response from that provider
+5. Navigate to the `/connect/:provider/:override?` route to start the OAuth flow.
+Once the flow is complete, you will be redirected back to the route specified in your `callback` key.
+You can access the response OAuth data through the ExpressJS's `req.query` key

 ## Quirks

-- At some point LinkedIn added support for OAuth2, so if you want to use that flow, you should use `linkedin2` for provider name, instead of `linkedin` which is for OAuth1
+- To use LinkedIn's OAuth2 flow you should use `linkedin2` for provider name, instead of `linkedin` which is for OAuth1

 ## License